 Chocolate was named the “food of the gods”.
 For good reason!
 Chocolate is packed with nutrients.
 Just a small portion of 1 oz contains high amounts of many minerals.

 First, dark chocolate is among the best dietary sources of iron!
 Women, athletes and obese people have higher daily needs of iron.
 Iron deficiency may lead to fatigue, low metabolism, and inflammations.
-Spinach is another great source of iron, having only a small fraction of the calories of chocolate.

 Dark chocolate is an excellent source of magnesium as well.
 Magnesium promotes weight loss because it regulates glucose metabolism, prevents fluid retention, and it’s vital for the synthesis of testosterone!